jax-ml/jax/jax/experimental/jax2tf/README.md

 arguments and results will be wrapped with `tensorflow.python.compiler.xla.experimental.xla_sharding.XlaSharding` TensorFlow ops.

-In the default native-serialization mode, if the target JAX function includes sharding operations, e.g., from nested `jax.pjit`, then there should be a top-level `jax.pjit`.
+In the default native serialization mode, if the target JAX function includes sharding operations, e.g., from nested `jax.pjit`, then there should be a top-level `jax.pjit`.
 E.g.,